aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/_index.md

 </html>
 ```

-### **Set style of the Cells of the Range**
+### **Set style of the cells of the range**

-The following example shows how to set the style of the cells of the Range.
+The following example shows how to set the style of the cells of the range.

 ```html
 <!DOCTYPE html>